But, after some additional research, you find out that you might not be able to sell it because it falls into one of Amazon’s restricted categories.

 To guarantee compliance with the FTC’s “Green Guides”, sellers need to familiarize themselves with the regulations around “green” marketing claims.
 It’s a time investment worth making if you sell a product making an environmental assertion (eg. saying your product was made using renewable energy).

-What happens if you violate restrictions?
+What happens if you violate Amazon category restrictions?

 Amazon takes the violation of their policies very seriously.
 If you’re debating whether or not to bend or break their rules, consider the possible consequences:

-- Your listings could be cancelled.
+- Your listings could be canceled.

 - They may place limits on your listing privileges.